 - The dramatic development of its spathe and spadix (photo) during its blooming period in spring (when, by the way, it is incredibly stinky).

 - And the equally weird and vigorous emergence of its foliage in summer.

 And no, in case you're wondering, that is not backwards: This weirdo flowers in spring, then dies back for a while, then shoots up a solitary, enormous leaf for the summer.Continue to 5 of 12 below.

 05 of 12

 Mayapple, or "American Mandrake"

-An unusual plant native to my own neck of the woods (New England, U.S.) is Mayapple.
+An unusual plant native to New England is Mayapple.
 It is not nearly as bizarre as snake lily, but apparently others have also noticed its odd qualities, because an alternate common name for it is "American mandrake."
-What is the significance of that name?
-It echoes "European mandrake," a peculiar plant whose freaky roots sometimes take on a human form.
+That name echoes "European mandrake," a peculiar plant whose freaky roots sometimes take on a human form.

-Mayapple is primarily fun to grow not because of the "apple" it eventually produces, but... on account of the show it puts on when it first pushes up through the ground in spring.
-If I had to give the performance a name, I would dub it "The Opening of the Umbrellas" (read my article to find out what I mean by that).
+Mayapple is primarily fun to grow not because of the "apple" it eventually produces, but on account of the show it puts on when it first pushes up through the ground in spring.
+Call its performance "The Opening of the Umbrellas."
 This play is performed at breakneck speed, so do not be caught off-guard.
 It's definitely a case of, "If you snooze, you lose."